TLDR: A brief fanzine-style rpg with a minimalist but neatly elegant 2d6 system in a hinted at Terry Gilliam-esque fantasy world.

 I love this book.
 It has restored my interest in table-top roleplaying games after being away for decades.
 If you get hold of a copy and see it’s a flimsy little pamphlet, understandably you might think I’m overselling it.
 So I’ll give you a bit of a flavour of the thing…

-Being a flimsy little pamphlet, we get implied world building – that is hints and glimpses of the Troika! universe through brief descriptions in the Bestiary and the Character Backgrounds.
-This is strangely great, because instead of someone handing you a 600 page gazetteer, you’re just given a bit of a taste and your imagination spirals out on its own.
+Being so brief, Troika! employs ‘implied world building’: Hints and glimpses of the Troika! universe through the brief descriptions in the Bestiary and Character Backgrounds.
+This is strangely great, because instead of someone handing you a 600 page gazetteer, you’re just given a taste and your imagination spirals out on its own.
 Imagine you’re a player and roll up one of these as your character:

 Life on The Wall is hard.
 One is never more than a few yards from an endless fall, but those precarious villages still need to eat.
 This is where you come in with your edible monkeys (the distinction is purely for appeal, since all monkeys are of course edible).
 You used to spend days on end dangling your feet off the edge of the world watching over your chittering livestock while they scampered hither and thither, but there was no future in monkey meat or on The Wall.
 You wanted much more and so stepped off.
 Or you fell.
 Either way you and some unlucky monkeys are here now and that’s all that matters.